-Transforming Our Community...
-One Student at a Time Our agreements have been carefully structured to ensure qualified graduates admission as Juniors to over fifty four-year institutions.
+Our agreements have been carefully structured to ensure qualified graduates admission as Juniors to over fifty four-year institutions.
 As tuition at four-year colleges continues to rise, consider the economic advantage of spending your first two years at Union County College without sacrificing time or educational quality in your pursuit of a Bachelor's Degree.

-- More than 60 challenging programs of study
+- ▲ More than 60 challenging programs of study

 - ▲ Distinguished faculty

 - ▲ Convenient local campuses

 - ▲ Up-to-date technology

 - ▲ Small class size

 - ▲ Financial assistance

-PROGRAMS OF STUDY LIBERAL ARTS
+LIBERAL ARTS